Swinject/Swinject/Documentation/ObjectScopes.md

     .inObjectScope(.container)
 ```

-The object scope is ignored if the factory closure returns a value type because its instance is never shared per the Swift specification.
+⚠️ The above holds for reference types.
+The object scope is **ignored** if the factory closure returns a **value type** because its instance is never shared per the Swift specification.

 ## Built-in scopes
 ### Transient